arkapravachakraborty/02cursor-landing-page/readme.md

-# Cursor Landing Page Clone using HTML
+# Cursor Landing Page Clone using HTML and CSS

 Here is a Clone of the landing page of the Cursor by using only HTML and CSS.